confluentinc/confluent-kubernetes-examples/hybrid/early-access-multi-region-clusters/README-basic.md

 ```
 The credentials required for logging in are `c3:c3-secret`.

-You should see a single cluster with 6 brokers with broker ids: `0, 1, 100, 101, 102, 2`
+You should see a single cluster with 6 brokers with broker ids according to the offsets in the Kafka CRs: `0, 1, 2, 100, 101, 102`

 ## Tear down